 Waivers for including doctoral wages or tuition on research grants below SPH required amounts

-If a grant does not allow tuition, has a cap on tuition below the SPH minimum required tuition, or if the PI wants to include a doctoral student on a project but is concerned that the budget, given other direct research expenses, cannot support the minimum required wages and/or tuition, a Doctoral Student Funding Waiver Form must be signed by the Department Chair and submitted to the SPH Office of Research for review at least two weeks (14 days) before the grant deadline.
+If a grant does not allow tuition, has a cap on tuition below the SPH minimum required tuition, or if the PI wants to include a doctoral student on a project but is concerned that the budget, given other direct research expenses, cannot support the minimum required wages and/or tuition, a Doctoral Student Funding Waiver Form must be signed by the Department Chair and submitted to the SPH Research Office for review at least two weeks (14 days) before the grant deadline.
 PIs interested in applying for waivers are encouraged to submit the Doctoral Student Funding Waiver Form as soon as possible.

 What gets submitted through COEUS